-A Mmaster plans establish sets standards for future development on use of a particular property, which serve as and establishes site specific zoning standards for future development.
-Master plans are required in for projects in a planned zoning district that involve more than 15,000 square feet of commercial floor area or more than five housing units to be built over multiple phases in subsequent years.
+A master plan sets standards for future use of a particular property and establishes site specific zoning standards for future development.
+Master plans are required for projects in a planned zoning district that involve more than 15,000 square feet of commercial floor area or more than five housing units to be built over multiple phases in subsequent years.
 Master plans generally provide conceptual development envelopes, potential uses, and other information at a less detailed level than would otherwise be required for use permits or development permits.
-Please sSee the discussion of multi-family housing and master plan requirements above for further details.
+See the discussion of multi-family housing and master plan requirements above for further details.

-In 2012, the County amended the Development Code to exempt affordable housing projects from master plan and precise development plan requirements, except where an applicable

-Community Plan or Community based visioning plan approved by the Board of Supervisors contains policies that directly require master plans for development on specific properties.17, thereby implementing Housing Element program 1.d Streamline the Review of Affordable Housing.
+In 2012, the County amended the Development Code to exempt affordable housing projects from master plan and precise development plan requirements, except where an applicable Community Plan or Community based visioning plan approved by the Board of Supervisors contains policies that directly require master plans for development on specific properties.
 This allowance is intended to shorten the costly pre-development process undertaken by affordable housing developers in order to secure approvals.
 Such projects will, however, still be subject to design review and applicable requirements of State law.